blazej-bucha/graflab/README.md

 # Other related projects

-* [CHarm](https://github.com/blazej-bucha/charm) -- C library for spherical
+* [CHarm](https://github.com/blazej-bucha/charm): C library for spherical
   harmonic transforms up to high degrees (tens of thousands and beyond).
   Supports OpenMP parallelization for shared memory architectures and vectorized CPU instructions (AVX, AVX2, AVX-512).

 * [isGrafLab](https://github.com/blazej-bucha/isgraflab) (Irregular Surface
-  GRAvity Field LABoratory) -- A modified version of GrafLab to perform accurate and fast synthesis of gravity field quantities at dense grids residing on irregular surfaces such as the Earth's surface.
+  GRAvity Field LABoratory): A modified version of GrafLab to perform accurate and fast synthesis of gravity field quantities at dense grids residing on irregular surfaces such as the Earth's surface.

 # Disclaimer

-GrafLab is an old project that breaks literally all of the best practices in terms of coding and documenting standards.
+GrafLab is an old project that breaks almost all of the best practices in terms of coding and documenting standards.
 Nonetheless, the package seems to work correctly, it has been thoroughly tested and the computation speed is reasonable (as far as it is possible in MATLAB).
 Hoping it might still be useful to others, GrafLab remains being publicly available.